d2s/Documentation/_posts/2018-04-10-Changelog.md

 - some refactor and cleanup of code
 - cleanup of GUIs
 - fixed a bug i rsync parameters (adding possibility to remove `--delete` parameter to rsync)
-- adding possibility to execute all tasks now in RsyncOSXsched app
+- added possibility to execute a selected tasks now in RsyncOSXsched app (menu app)

 ## Version 5.8.1